jieliangbio/jieliang.github.io/_pages/publications.md

 ### 2022

 17) **Liang, J.**, Guo, Y., Xie, H.*, Hou, J., 2022.
 Calibration and application of branched GDGTs to Tibetan lake sediments: the influence of temperature on the fall of the Guge Kingdom in Western Tibet, China.
-Paleoceanography and Paleoclimatology.[link] (https://doi.org/10.1029/2021PA004393)
+Paleoceanography and Paleoclimatology.

 16) Vachula, R.S.*, **Liang, J.**, Sae-Lim, J., Xie, H., 2022.
 Ignition frequency and climate controlled Alaskan tundra fires during the Common Era.
 Quaternary Science Reviews, 280, 1